QuaCCAToo modules

 time_stepsint

-number of time steps for the pulses
+Number of time steps for the pulses

 optionsdict

-options for the Qutip solver
+Options for the Qutip solver

 Measures the observable over the system, storing the measurent outcome in the results attribute and collapsing rho in the corresponding eigenstate of the observable.
 If no observable is given, the observable of the qsys is used.
+The rho attribute needs to be normalized before the measurement is performed, in order to avoid numerical errors within the measure_observable method.

 Parameters: